BestTimesToVisit.com Logo

 When's the absolute best time to visit Austin if I want to experience the live music scene without melting in the heat?

 I've heard Austin is super casual.
-What's the general dress code, especially if I want to hit up some nice restaurants or bars?
+What's the general vibe when it comes to dressing, especially for nicer restaurants or bars?

-Getting around Austin seems like it could be tricky.
-What's the best way to navigate the city, especially if I don't want to rely solely on a car?
+Getting around Austin seems a bit spread out.
+What's the best way to navigate the city without a car?

 How many days do you need in Austin, USA?